 Best Roof Shingles for Heat and Hot Climate

-If you live in an area with soaring summer temperatures, it is important to consider the best roofing materials for your climate.
+If you live in an area with soaring summer temperatures, it is important to consider the best roofing materials for heat and hot climates.
 The shingles on your roof play a pivotal role in the longevity of your roof, and the energy efficiency and comfort of your home.
-While popular, asphalt —and wood— shingles are not best for areas that experience triple-digit temperatures.
-Better options for homeowners in warm climates are metal, slate, clay, or rubber shingles.
+While popular, asphalt and wood roof shingles are not best for areas that experience triple-digit temperatures.
+The best roof types for homeowners in hot climates are metal, slate, clay, or rubber shingles.

-Metal roofs excel under extreme temperatures.
+Metal roofs are perfect for hot climates because they excel under extreme temperatures.
 Metal is reflective and considered a “cool roofing” material.
 Highly reflective paints and coatings can even further improve your roof’s energy efficiency.

-Metal roofing typically costs anywhere from $7-$10 per square foot.
+Metal roofing typically costs anywhere from $7 to $10 per square foot.
 While a metal roof is a significantly larger investment than an asphalt roof, the energy savings in your home combined with the potential for a higher resale value can make it a worthy investment for a new construction or roof replacement.

-Slate roofing is made of stone, it is impervious to weather, sun, heat, and cold.
+Slate roofing is made of natural stone.
+It is impervious to weather, sun, heat, and cold.
 This is why homeowners can expect a slate roof to last up to 150+ years.
-Unable to saturate with water, slate stone offers a completely fireproof option for your roof.
+Additionally, slate stone offers a completely fireproof option for your roof.
 This is a great investment for homes located in states that have roofing regulations due to fire danger caused by heat and lack of rain.
 While you may think slate only comes in a dark gray, it is actually available in various natural colors.